But then, you know, life happened. This post got put on the back burner. And so did deep cleaning my fridge again.

 Make a paste from baking soda and water.
 Put that on a wet rag and wash down all the shelves and bins.
 Clean both sides of the drawers, even though your fridge’s contents only sit on one side.
 You never know what has dripped on to the other side.

-Dry these with a towel or just set them out to dry.
+Dry these with a towel or just set them on a drying rack to dry.

 Step 3: Scrub the inside.